mrlesmithjr/ansible-ipset/README.md

 > NOTE: This role will also manage [IPTables](http://netfilter.org/projects/iptables/index.html)
 > rules as part of configuring ipset.
 Any existing IPTables rules **WILL** be
 > removed.

+## Related Info

+I have also put together a [blogpost](http://everythingshouldbevirtual.com/automation/ansible-ip-sets-and-dshield-block-list/) which is related to this role.

 ## Requirements